Fauske Municipality: Economy

 Manufacturing, mining and working in quarries employs 9% of the work force (as of 2021).
 Several marble quarries are located in the municipality.
 The marble is exported to many countries, where it can be observed in many monumental buildings, among them the United Nations Headquarters in New York City.
 There are also dolomite quarries in Fauske, as well as some agriculture.
 Case work for permission for renewed mining in Sulitjelma, has been going on since the early 2010s; mining there was discontinued in 1991.
+Historically, there was a very productive mine at Jakobsbakken.

 Salten Kraftsamband and Fauske Lysverk are important employers in Fauske.
 The town is a commercial centre for parts of the inland areas of Salten, and has hotel and camping facilities.
 FK Fauske/Sprint is the local soccer team.
 Historically, mining in Sulitjelma was very important.

 Transportation

 The Nordland Line passes through the municipality, reaching Bodø west of Fauske.
 Travellers going further north usually leave the train in Fauske, and travel by express bus to Narvik or further, using European route E6 which goes through the center of Fauske.
-The E6 from Mo i Rana north to Fauske crosses over the Saltfjellet mountains, and the E6 further north to Narvik also goes through very rugged terrain; these are among the most scenic drives in Norway, although there are many tunnels in the Sørfold area.
+The E6 from Mo i Rana north to Fauske crosses over the Saltfjellet mountains, and the E6 further north to Narvik also goes through very rugged terrain; these are among the most scenic drives in Norway, although there are many tunnels going through Sørfold Municipality.
 The Norwegian national road Rv 80 to Bodø, about 62 km to the west, departs from E6 in the centre of Fauske.

 The Norwegian County Road 830 runs from the town of Fauske to the east to the village of Sulitjelma.
 The road passes through several tunnels: Grønnlifjell Tunnel, Hårskolten Tunnel, Sjønståfjell Tunnel, and Stokkviknakken Tunnel.
 The road follows the old Sulitjelma Line railroad.